Owensboro, Kentucky: Education

 The Owensboro Public Schools, Daviess County Public Schools, and the Diocese of Owensboro's Catholic School System oversee K-12 education in and around Owensboro.

 Owensboro is home to two private, four-year colleges, Brescia University (Catholic) and Kentucky Wesleyan College, and one public community college, Owensboro Community and Technical College.
 A campus of Daymar College is also located in Owensboro, and Western Kentucky University has a regional campus there.

 In 2006, plans were announced for a research center operated by the University of Louisville to be located at the Mitchell Memorial Cancer Center, a part of the Owensboro Medical Health System, to study how to make the first ever human papilloma virus vaccine, called Gardasil, from tobacco plants.
 U of L researcher Dr Albert Bennet Jenson and Dr Shin-je Ghim discovered the vaccine in 2006.
 If successful, the vaccine would be made in Owensboro.

 Owensboro has a lending library, the Daviess County Public Library.

 Media

+Print and online

 The daily newspaper is the Messenger-Inquirer, owned by Paxton Media Group of Paducah, Kentucky.

 The Owensboro Times is a local online news site.

+Radio

 Radio stations include WBIO, WXCM, WLME, WOMI, WVJS and WBKR broadcasting from Owensboro.
 One, WSTO-FM, is actually licensed to Owensboro, although its studios are now located in Evansville.

+Television

 Although no television stations are based in the city, it is part of the Evansville television market, which is the 100th-largest in the United States, according to Nielsen Media Research.
-However, in early 2007, WFIE-TV opened a bureau in Owensboro which covers news on the Kentucky side of the market.
+However, in early 2007, NBC affiliate WFIE-TV opened a bureau in Owensboro which covers news on the Kentucky side of the market.
 Many of the local television stations often promote themselves as serving Evansville, Indiana, Owensboro, Kentucky, and Henderson, Kentucky.